A Message from Chief Rob chance

 Serving You is a Privilege

-WLFEA provides all-hazards emergency response to 14,000 people over 100 square miles while Western Lane Ambulance provides emergency medical service (EMS) to 17,500 people over 980 square miles.
-Together we protect our communities with over 80 highly skilled and dedicated professionals consisting of full-time, part-time and volunteer personnel that respond to a combined average of 3,800 calls per year.
+WLFEA provides all-hazards emergency response to 14,000 people over 110 square miles and emergency medical service (EMS) to 22,000 people over nearly 700 square miles.
+Together we protect our communities with over 70 highly skilled and dedicated professionals consisting of full-time, part-time and volunteer personnel that respond to a combined average of 6,500 calls per year.

 We are Owned and Operated by the Members of Our Community